Sysinfocus/SpotAssist/README.md

 1,2,3,4,5,6,7,8,9,10
 ```

-8. You have some text separated with Comma and want it to be converted to Tab separated?
+**8. You have some text separated with Comma and want it to be converted to Tab separated?**

 ```
 ~>process-totab